jaysalw/fetchdotfiles/readme.md

 - Use SSH for private repos: `fdf -r git@github.com:user/private-repo.git`
 - Use `-f` flag to skip the "overwrite?" prompts
 - Use `-d` flag to see a side-by-side diff before files are placed
+- If the last fetch changed files you don't want, run `fdf rollback`
 - Filenames are case-sensitive on Linux!
 - Make sure the destination directory exists before trying to write to it

+## Rollback

+Running `fdf rollback` reverts file placements from the most recent fetch run.

+- Files that were overwritten are restored from backup.
+- Files that were newly created by fdf are removed.
+- Rollback currently targets `PUT` file operations only.

+## Documentation

+Running `fdf docs` opens an ncurses-based documentation viewer with comprehensive usage information, syntax examples, and troubleshooting tips.

+You can customize the documentation by editing `~/.fdf_docs.txt` with your favorite text editor.
+It will automatically display when you run `fdf docs`.

+**Navigation in docs viewer:**
+- `q` or `ESC` - Exit viewer
+- `↑`/`↓` - Scroll line by line
+- `PgUp`/`PgDn` - Scroll by page
+- `Home`/`End` - Jump to start/end

 ## Diff Viewer